aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/markdownsaveoptions/saveformat/_index.md

 title: MarkdownSaveOptions.SaveFormat
 linktitle: SaveFormat
 second_title: Aspose.Words for .NET API Reference
-description: MarkdownSaveOptions property.
+description: MarkdownSaveOptions SaveFormat property.
 Specifies the format in which the document will be saved if this save options object is used.
 Can only be Markdown in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.saving/markdownsaveoptions/saveformat/